splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

       :width: 50%
       :alt: Weekends shift in web service primary schedule.

 Skyler wants the responder for the weeknights shift to be the same as the responder for the subsequent weekends shift.
-Skyler uses the :guilabel:`Schedule Preview` to confirm that the responders are in the correct order.
+Skyler uses the :guilabel:`Schedule Preview`, shown in the following image, to confirm that the responders are in the correct order.

 .. image:: /_images/incident-intelligence/use-cases/Weekends-Schedule-Preview.png
       :width: 50%